 “Christmas Experiences.
 Nothing beats Bern.”

 Strolling across Bern’s Christmas markets is a must for Christmas enthusiasts.
 The traditional markets on Münsterplatz (Minster Square) and Waisenhausplatz (Orphanage Square) as well as the Christmas edition of the crafts market on Minster terrace are well-known and well-loved.
-With their handmade design products, hot drinks, and holiday delicacies, the festively decorated stalls in the shape of little houses invite the visitors to treat themselves and do some “schnöigge” (browsing for gifts).
-Whether you’re buying gifts, sipping mulled wine, or just enjoying the relaxed atmosphere – Bern’s Christmas markets get everyone into the holiday spirit!
+With their handmade design products and the festively decorated stalls in the shape of little houses invite the visitors to treat themselves and do some “schnöigge” (browsing for gifts).
+Whether you’re buying gifts or just enjoying the relaxed atmosphere – Bern’s Christmas markets get everyone into the holiday spirit!

 No More Cold Hands

 It’s no secret that the best solution for cold hands is holding onto something warm.
 Whether it’s the hand of your favourite person, a bag of freshly roasted chestnuts, or a cup of mulled wine – your fingers will be nice and toasty in no time.
 If, for a change, you feel like filling your cup with something other than the classic mulled wine, head to Portier, Freibank’s snug garden bistro at Wankdorf City, order a homemade hot spiced apple juice and enjoy it at one of the fire pits.
 The popular pop-ups Chalet Alpenland, Øscår Elch, and Malso also offer a selection of hot drinks.
 Thanks to all of these yummy options, no one has to take on the Bernese winter with cold hands!